Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Payment-Token.md

 ## PaymentToken Charges Request

-The merchant can use the saved tokenized data in order to initate the charge request.
+The merchant can use the saved tokenized data in order to initate a charge request.

 ---

-### Minimum Requirements
+### Requirements

 <!--
 type: tab